 Leak & High Usage Information

 Tracking down a water leak can be a very time-consuming and frustrating endeavor.
-Provided below are some recommended tips and guidance for identifying and dealing with a leak.
+Provided below are some recommended tips and guidance for identifying and dealing with a leak and high usage.

 How to Check for a Leak

 Step 1: Determine If You Have a Leak

 - First, make sure no water is being used inside or outside your home.

 - Next, locate and check your water meter.

 - If the water meter's normal or low flow indicator is moving, it means that you have a continuous leak somewhere in the line.

 Step 2: Identify if the Leak is Inside or Outside your Home